Computer help for seniors, right on the screen

 - 03Go at their pace.
 Pause and ask again if something doesn't match.

 Good help shows where to click, not just what to click.
 That's the difference between a phone call that works and one that ends in "I'll just come over Saturday."
+Compare with our AI assistant for Mac overview if you're evaluating options for a parent or client.

 Related guides